 All students wishing to teach a modern language in schools must fulfil residence requirements in a country where that language is spoken.
 For most students, this means an additional year abroad between Semesters 4 and 5.
 French can be studied from Beginners' level for this purpose.
 Spanish can also be studied from Beginner's level as part of the French/Spanish combined degree.

-The School of Education at the University of Stirling is currently rated number one in Scotland for Education by a number of University Guides and for the quality of its research, and has been highly regarded throughout its 44-year history.
-The School prides itself on its prominent position within Scottish Education, and works hard to maintain its cutting edge approach to developing new knowledge within the field, as well as feeding this new knowledge into our teaching programmes to enrich our core provision.
+We pride ourself on our prominent position within Scottish Education, and work hard to maintain our cutting edge approach to developing new knowledge within the field, as well as feeding this new knowledge into our teaching programmes to enrich our core provision.

 We work in close partnership with the Local Authorities, schools, Education Scotland and GTCS to ensure that students are supported throughout their studies to become effective professional educators.

-The School of Education has, at its head, a group of world-leading academics, with strong and established research records, and a wealth of world-class publications ranging from Adult Education to Inclusion.
+The Faculty of Education has, at its head, a group of world-leading education academics, with strong and established research records, and a wealth of world-class publications ranging from Adult Education to Inclusion.
 These academics in turn lead successful research groups within the School of Education which are all engaged in knowledge acquisition and exchange.
-Our teaching is thus informed by the research undertaken by its staff, and this permeates the Initial Teacher Education courses offered by the School.
+Our teaching is thus informed by the research undertaken by its staff, and this permeates the Initial Teacher Education courses offered by the Faculty.